Kids Can't Sleep? The Role Of Calcium

 If your child is up too late at night, here are a few things to try…

-• Add magnesium to the evening ritual.
-Put it in the bath in the form of epsom salt, or try an oral supplement or a topical spray.
-Magnesium is a relaxing mineral in and of itself, but it's also needed to metabolize calcium.
+- Add magnesium to the evening ritual.
+Put it in the bath in the form of Epsom salt, or try an oral supplement or a topical spray.
+Magnesium is a relaxing mineral and it's also needed to metabolize calcium.
 Even if your child is getting enough calcium in the diet, a magnesium deficiency can result in poor absorption of that calcium.

 A few other strategies to help kids sleep…

-• Make sure the bedroom is dark.
-Light interferes with production of melatonin which is needed for sleep.
-If your child insists on a nightlight, remove it once they have fallen asleep
+- Make sure the bedroom is dark.
+Light interferes with the production of melatonin which is needed for sleep.
+If your child insists on a nightlight, remove it once they have fallen asleep.

 Being unable to fall asleep or stay asleep can be complicated to figure out.
-But checking your child’s dietary calcium is a good place to start as getting a good night’s sleep is critical for proper growth and development.
+But checking your child’s dietary calcium as well as the key nutrients outined in this article is a place to start as getting a good night’s sleep is critical for proper growth and development.

 Does your young child stay awake until all hours?
 Can't get to sleep?
 Can't stay asleep?
 Sleep is part of the Non Negotiable Trifecta for Resilient Health.
 Learn about the trifecta here.